-C-HS-1 Protection of Existing Affordable Housing.
+- C-HS-1 Protection of Existing Affordable Housing.
 Continue to protect and provide affordable housing opportunities for very low, low, and moderate income households.
-Prohibit demolition of existing deed restricted very low, low, and moderate income housing except when:

-- 1. Demolition is necessary for health and safety reasons; or - Costs of rehabilitation would be prohibitively expensive and impact affordability of homes for very low, low and moderate income households; and - 3.
-Units to be demolished are replaced on a one-for-one basis with units of comparable rental value on site or within the immediate Coastal Zone area.
+Prohibit demolition of existing deed restricted very low, low, and moderate income housing except when: - 1.
+Demolition is necessary for health and safety reasons; or - 2.
+Costs of rehabilitation would be prohibitively expensive and impact affordability of homes for very low, low and moderate income households; and - 3.
+Units to be demolished are replaced on a one-for-one basis with units of comparable rental value on site or within the immediate Coastal Zone area. - C-HS-2 Density for Affordable Housing.
+Allow the maximum range of density for deed-restricted housing developments that are affordable to extremely low, very low or low income households and that have access to adequate water and sewer services. - C-HS-3 Affordable Housing Requirement.
+Require residential developments in the Coastal Zone consisting of 2 or more units to provide 20 percent of the total number of units to be affordable by households of very low or low income or a proportional "in-lieu" fee to increase affordable housing construction. - C-HS-4 Retention of Small Lot Zoning.
+Preserve small lot zoning (6,000 10,000 square feet) in Tomales, Point Reyes Station, and Olema for the purposes of providing housing opportunities at less expense than available in large-lot zones. - C-HS-5 Second Units.

-[Adapted from Unit I New Development and Land Use Policy 22, p.
-66, and Unit II New Development and Land Use Policy 4.a, p.
-207]

-C-HS-2 Density for Affordable Housing.
-Allow the maximum range of density for deed-restricted housing developments that are affordable to extremely low, very low or low income households and that have access to adequate water and sewer services.

-[Adapted from the November 2009 Draft Housing Element Program 1.d]

-C-HS-3 Affordable Housing Requirement.
-Require residential developments in the Coastal Zone consisting of 2 or more units to provide 20 percent of the total number of units to be affordable by households of very low or low income or a proportional "in-lieu" fee to increase affordable housing construction

-[Adapted from the November 2009 Housing Element Policy H3.19, and County Code Section 22.22.020]

-C-HS-4 Retention of Small Lot Zoning.
-Preserve small lot zoning (6,000 - 10,000 square feet) in Tomales, Point Reyes Station, and Olema for the purposes of providing housing opportunities at less expense than available in large-lot zones.

-[Adapted from Unit II New Development and Land Use Policy 4.b, p.
-207]

-C-HS-5 Second Units.
 Consistent with the requirements of California Government Code Section 65852.2 and this LCP, continue to enable construction of well-designed second units in both new and existing residential neighborhoods as an important way to provide workforce and special needs housing.

-Ensure that adequate services and resources, such as water supply and sewage disposal, are available consistent with Policy C-PFS-1 Adequate Services.
+Ensure that adequate services and resources, such as water supply and sewage disposal, are available consistent with Policy C-PFS-1 Adequate Services. - C-HS-6 Regulate Short-Term Rental of Primary or Second Units.

-[Adapted from the November 2009 Draft Housing Element Program 1.i]

-C-HS-6 Regulate Short-Term Rental of Primary or Second Units.
 Regulate the use of residential housing for short term vacation rentals.

-[Adapted from the November 2009 Draft Housing Element Program 1.j]